5 minute read

 So, I Changed My Career Direction

-With all the above in mind, don’t panic, I believe this won’t happen overnight.
-The problem is that programming will be slowly less necessary while more people is becoming a programmer.
+With all the above in mind, don’t panic, I believe this change in paradigm won’t happen overnight.
+Remember, the underlying problem is that hard programming skills are becoming less necessary at the same time that we see more people becoming a programmer.

-Both elements combined will just lead to a big change of paradigm and I personally decided to stop my programmer career now and focus on something else.
+Both elements combined will just lead to said change of paradigm and I personally decided to stop my programmer career now and focus on something else.
 Hopefully I’ll be ready for whenever shit hits the fan.
-We live in a bubble where there is infinite money and tech companies hire above their real needs.
+We live in a bubble where there is apparently infinite money and tech companies are hiring above their real needs.

 What I’m Focused On